anyaiyer/melanoma-detection/README.md

 popular architecture that uses skip connections to jump over certain layers in the network.
 It aids in preventing the infamous [Vanishing Gradient](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) problem through these skip connections.

-With the use of the fastai deep learning library, I was able to easily implement a pre-trained version of ResNet50.
+With the use of the [fastai](https://www.fast.ai/) deep learning library, I was able to easily implement a pre-trained version of ResNet50.
+Most of the code I used for reference comes from [fastbook](https://github.com/fastai/fastbook), available on GitHub.

 During training, the following were passed into the cnn_learner():
 - metrics = [accuracy,
            error_rate,
            RocAucBinary(), Recall(), Precision()]